-Classic Choral Society's 58th Fall Season begins in just a few weeks!
+Classic Choral Society's 59th Spring Season begins in just a few weeks!
 As CCS launches into the next rehearsal season, we look forward to welcoming new and returning singers.
-Our first rehearsal will take place on Monday evening, September 11, 2017, at 7:30PM.
+Our first rehearsal will take place on Monday evening, January 15, at 7:30PM.
 The first rehearsal is a very important one.
 On that evening the music and schedule of rehearsals and concerts is distributed, singers are greeted, registered, then briefed on what to expect over the next few months and - best of all - we make an valiant effort to sing through the entire concert program (sight-reading for most everyone) from beginning to end.
 That initial read-through gives us a pretty good glimpse of the work that will lie ahead of us.
 We've found it's a great (and sometimes hilarious!) way to begin.

 If you really enjoy singing and are passionate about choral music, with some experience singing in a school, community, or church choir, you are cordially invited to join us as a member of Classic Choral Society.
 There are openings in all sections: soprano, alto, tenor, bass.
 Auditions are not currently required, so don't let that keep you away.
 You are urged to contact Director, Janiece ("Jan") Kohler, at 845-713-4543 prior to the rehearsal start-up date so we can have music ready for you.
 Contact may also be made via email: firstname.lastname@example.org.
 Either way, please let us know whether you'll be there on September 11th.
 Contact us, too, if you have questions about CCS and/or its plans.
 Our concerts will be held in December.